-(The third, Culture, is the best word I can think of to represent societal patterns and beliefs: i.e. forms that are followed.
-Not strictly a “whom”, but still a powerful force that needs to be included.)
+(The third, Culture, is the best word I can think of to represent societal patterns and beliefs: i.e. forms to follow.
+Not strictly a “whom”, but still a powerful force to include.)

 Looking through this lens leads me to the Venn diagram above, which I think is an interesting way to view different kinds of meetings.
 You may quibble about the definitions and boundaries of the event types plotted—feel free to share your thoughts in the comments!

 - It’s surprising how nicely most common event types fall into one of the seven combinations of the three constituencies.
 One exception is what I call “client conferences” which can be predominantly for an organization’s benefit (e.g. “in order to qualify to sell our products you must attend this conference”) or for both the organization’s and clients’ benefit (e.g. “learn how to sell our products better and let’s all make more money”).